Important Notice: March 2020

 - Cardholder takes quiz, submits application any time after June 15th.
 If renewal quiz and application is not completed by July 31, 2019 the card will be cancelled.

 Step 2.
 Submit the card application form in Ariba (Home/Create/Card Application/Type of Card/ProCard Renewal), and include the assessment score received in the Comments section.

-Step 3: Once steps 1 and 2 have been completed, you will receive an email notification from the ProCard office with activation instructions and a confirmation your card has been sent through campus mail.
+Step 3: Once steps 1 and 2 have been completed, follow the emailed instructions from the ProCard office with activation instructions to activate your ProCard, set up alerts, and set up a pin number.